-Landscape plantings proposed for use that are not on the Approved Plant List (see Appendix E) must be identified on all landscape submissions.
-The DRC reserves the right to disapprove any plant found to be incompatible with the Texas Hill Country environment.
+- Landscape plantings proposed for use that are not on the Approved Plant List (see Appendix E) must be identified on all landscape submissions.
+The DRC reserves the right to disapprove any plant found to be incompatible with the Texas Hill Country environment. - All native areas within 50 feet of a public right of way shall bee seeded with a native wildflower mix and maintained as native wildflower areas.
+Mowing should follow guidelines to establish and properly maintain a wildflower meadow.

-IMAGE 11 - SALTCEDAR
+IMAGE 11 SAITCEDA